Please do not dispose of the following in your red recycling bin.

 - Wrapping paper can be recycled if it passes the scrunch test – if you can scrunch it and it stays in a ball without springing back, it can be recycled.
 If it doesn’t stay in a ball it can’t be recycled.
 This is because some metallic-looking paper is actually lined with plastic and cannot be recycled.

-- Glitter cannot be recycled – so make sure glittery paper goes in the general rubbish bin; or you could avoid buying it in the first place to be kinder to the environment.
+- Glitter cannot be recycled – so make sure glittery paper goes in the grey bin; or you could avoid buying it in the first place to be kinder to the environment.

 - Try to remove as much sticky tape from the wrapping paper before recycling to make it easier to recycle.